Guzman y Gomez

-In Australia, the franchise had 135 restaurants in operation as of 2016.
-The franchise operates internationally in Singapore, Japan, and the United States.
-The company continues to expand with new stores around Australia.
-In 12 years, they have opened 100 stores in Australia.
-They opened 23 new restaurants since early 2020 and more than 30 new restaurants are planned by mid 2022.
+As of 2021, Guzman y Gomez is the ninth-most popular fast food restaurant in Australia.

 History

 Guzman y Gomez was established by Steven Marks, a New Yorker who previously worked as a hedge fund manager.
 After relocating to Australia, he found the quality of Mexican food to be poor and decided to start a restaurant.
 He has stated that "real Mexican is really urban, street and hot [...]
 Latin people are so full of energy and full of life, we wanted to bring that to Australia".
 He took on his friend Robert Hazan, another New Yorker, as a partner.
 They named the business after two of Marks' childhood friends.

-The first store was opened in Newtown, Sydney in 2006.
-Store openings in Bondi Junction and Kings Cross followed within a year.
+The first store was opened in King Street, Newtown, Sydney, in 2006.
+Store openings in Bondi Junction and Kings Cross, followed within a year.
 By April 2012, there were 12 stores.
-The first Guzman y Gomez in the Melbourne CBD opened in November 2012.
+The first Guzman y Gomez in the Melbourne central business district opened in November 2012.
+Within 12 years, they opened 100 stores in Australia.

-International expansion

 The first international Guzman y Gomez restaurant opened at the end of 2013 in Singapore, followed thereafter by the opening of a restaurant in Tokyo, Japan in April 2015.
-In January 2020, Guzman y Gomez's international expansion continued with the opening of their first restaurant in the United States in the Chicago suburb of Naperville, Illinois.
+In January 2020, Guzman y Gomez's international expansion continued with the opening of their first restaurant in the United States in the Chicago suburb of Naperville.